 From time to time, most homeschool families employ the assistance of private instructors in specialty areas, such as music, sports, and the arts.
 Some hire private tutors for areas where parents feel students need more instruction or support than they are able to provide.
-However, parents always remain responsible for overseeing and directing the education of their children.
+However, parents are the ones who must provide a notice of their intent to homeschool their child and always remain legally responsible for overseeing and directing the education of their child.

 Sometimes an ex-spouse just needs to feel more included and involved.
 Be sure to attempt to include your ex-spouse in all aspects of planning.
 Encourage attendance at a workshop, convention, curriculum sale, and curriculum planning sessions or consultations.

 44. What is HSLDA, and why should I join?

 Home School Legal Defense Association exists to protect your right to homeschool and to defend your family if necessary.
 A lawyer is on-call 24/7.

 HSLDA works to preserve homeschool freedoms by promoting homeschooling and working at the federal level and with state homeschooling groups, such as Homeschoolers of Maine, to get better laws and stop bad laws.